Gradescope Instructor Information

 • students can take a picture of their daily in-class worksheet to submit in Gradescope,

-• instructors can replace Scantrons with Gradescope's bubble-sheet template for in class exams,
+• instructors can replace Scantrons with Gradescope's bubble-sheet template for in class exams, or

-Once you have an assignments in Gradescope, you can use Gradescope's grading tools to evaluate students.
-Stop carrying around a towering stack of paper exams—digitize them and grade them online from your couch!
+These are just a few ways you can use Gradescope and assignment types you could grade with it.
+Check out how your assignments might work with Gradescope.
+Once you have an assignment in Gradescope, you can use Gradescope's grading tools to evaluate work.
+Stop carrying around a towering stack of handwritten exams, homework, poems, or worksheets—digitize them and grade them online from your couch!

 Gradescope and Canvas